Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/IoT-Bridge-Configuration.md

 Pipe output 1 into an `http request` node pointing at the same URL.
 Use the response to log success or retry via the bridge metadata (`bridge.retry`).
 ### Modbus register write
-1. Mapping: `Target = 40010`, `Channel type = Modbus`, `Direction = Bidirectional`.
+1. Mapping: `Target = 9`, `Channel type = Modbus`, `Format = Flex Write compatible`, `Unit ID = 1`, `Area = Holding register`, `Data type = uint16`.
-2. Place a `modbus-flex-write` node from `node-red-contrib-modbus` after output 1 and forward `msg.payload` into its `value` property.
-3. Use the ack output to confirm KNX writes when an automation updates the Modbus register first.
+2. Wire bridge output 1 directly to `modbus-flex-write`; no Function node is required.
+3. Wire a `modbus-read` or `modbus-flex-getter` response to the bridge input for Modbus → KNX.
+4. Import `examples/IoT Bridge - Modbus Flex Adapter.json` for a manual, non-polling starter flow.
 ## Tips & troubleshooting
-- Leaves `Target` empty to inherit the node `outputtopic` if you plan to drive multiple mappings into the same MQTT/REST entry point.
+- Leave `Target` empty only for MQTT/REST mappings that should inherit the node `outputtopic`; Modbus Flex needs an address.
 - `emitOnChangeOnly` is useful for High frequency sensors; disable it when you need every telegram (e.g., counters).
-- Output 2 always mirrors the original `msg.payload` received from the IoT side under `bridge` metadata—log it to diagnose scaling issues.
-- For Modbus floats, pair the bridge with a `function` node to convert to the register format required by your specific device (e.g., 16-bit vs 32-bit).
+- Output 2 acknowledges the value actually dispatched to KNX; it is not a physical Modbus write/read confirmation.
+- A manual reference such as `40010` commonly maps to address `9`, but always verify the device documentation.
 Happy bridging!
 {% endraw %}